Maximizer CRM vs Salesforce: Which CRM is Better?

 • How important is it that your CRM lives inside Microsoft Outlook and Teams?

-• Does your team's biggest bottleneck happen inside the CRM, or before records even get there, when reps are trying to figure out who to call and what to say?
+• Does your team's biggest bottleneck happen inside the CRM, or before records even get there, when reps are trying to figure out who to call, confirm a direct dial is live, and understand which accounts are actually in-market right now?

 Maximizer CRM is built for sales leaders and financial advisors who want a focused, fast-to-deploy CRM with deep Microsoft 365 integration.
 Its Financial Services Edition ships with pre-configured KYC tracking, AUM dashboards, and compliance audit logs that generalist CRMs take months to replicate.

 Maximizer earns consistent G2 recognition for fastest implementation and usability, and its on-premise deployment option serves organizations with strict data sovereignty requirements.
-However, its mobile app lags behind the desktop experience, reporting can be cumbersome, and its ecosystem is narrow compared to enterprise platforms.
+Its mobile app lags behind the desktop experience, reporting can be cumbersome, and its ecosystem is narrow compared to enterprise platforms.

 The tradeoff is real: Salesforce requires dedicated administration, implementations can stretch months, and costs compound quickly across clouds, add-ons, and success plans.

-ZoomInfo is an all-in-one AI go-to-market platform built on comprehensive B2B data: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on comprehensive B2B data: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 Its GTM Context Graph processes 1.5B+ data points daily, fusing this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what happened in a deal, but why.

-Sales teams access this intelligence through GTM Workspace for AI-powered execution, while marketers and RevOps use GTM Studio to design and launch plays.
-And because ZoomInfo integrates directly with both Maximizer and Salesforce (plus any other tool via API and MCP), it works alongside whichever CRM you choose.
+Sales teams access this intelligence through GTM Workspace for GTM Context Graph-powered execution, while marketers and RevOps use GTM Studio to design and launch plays.
+And because ZoomInfo integrates directly with both Maximizer and Salesforce (plus any other tool via Enterprise API and ZoomInfo MCP), it works alongside whichever CRM you choose.

 If feeding your CRM with verified buyer data and AI-driven account intelligence sounds like the missing layer, see how ZoomInfo works.